rayanfam/rayanfam.github.io/_posts/2019-02-25-hypervisor-from-scratch-part-6.md

 The above picture shows the HYPERV\_CPUID\_INTERFACE without the hypervisor.

-Now you have to close the user-mode app window so it executes VMXOFF on all cores.
+Now you have to close the user-mode app window, so it executes VMXOFF on all cores.
 Let's test the above example again.

 ![](../../assets/images/cpuid-handle-4.png)